 Sometime around 5-6 months of age, most parents will be shocked into the reality of a teething baby.
 Drooling non-stop, gnawing on everything and anything, ear pulling, over-the-top fussiness (especially at night), increased breastfeeding, bowel changes, and rashes are just a few of the troubles that accompany the developmental milestone of teething.

 Teething is rough for the entire family.
-Baby hurts and can't figure out why.
-The baby's parents are tired, frustrated, and wish they could take the pain away.
-Wouldn't it be nice if there were some natural remedies that really, truly brought teething relief?
+Baby hurts and can’t figure out why.
+The baby’s parents are tired, frustrated, and wish they could take the pain away.
+Wouldn’t it be nice if there were some natural remedies that really, truly brought teething relief?
 Maybe some herbs for teething?
 For an amazing teething rub recipe?

 In fact there are 8 herbs that can be used safely for teething relief.

 - Calendula Flowers – I like this brand quite a bit